Cisco spent $1 billion to find Intel to build its chips

 Â

-The agreement was mentioned on an international electronic forum by John Lofton Holt, chairman and founder of Intel customer Achronix.
+The agreement was mentioned at the International Electronics Forum by John Lofton Holt, chairman and founder of Intel customer Achronix.

 Â

-In the distant past (2004), Cisco used IBM as its ownChip foundryManufacturers.
-However, the $1 billion deal is quite staggering, and even though it may last for many years, it is quite a rare order for other chip companies.
+In the distant past (2004), Cisco used IBM as its chip foundry.
+However, the $1 billion deal is quite staggering, and even though the agreement may be many years, it is a rare order for other chip companies.